 A measure of the efficiency of a person, machine, factory, system, etc., in converting inputs into useful outputs.

 As you can see from above the term "productivity" has nothing to do with improving anything.
 "Improvement" is not a factor.
 "Output" is a factor.
 "Unit of Input" is a factor.
 It is the ratio of output to each unit of input.
 It is the ability to produce more with the same resources.
 As an example, if it takes you 5 hours to create the family of forms shown in Figure 2, but my method allows me to do it in 5 minutes, then clearly in the same amount of time I can produce more, which automatically makes my method more efficient and more productive.
 If you think that my estimate of 5 hours is inaccurate then take my challenge and provide me with an actual figure.

-Productivity is not about writing more code in a given unit of time, it is about producing a result by writing less code, and the less code you have to write the less time it takes.
+Productivity is not about writing more code in a given unit of time, it is about producing a result by writing less code, and the less code you have to write the less time it takes to write it.
 This can be achieved by reusing code that has already been written.
 My framework has more reusable code than yours, which means that I have less code to write in order to achieve a result.
 Because I have less code to write I can achieve the result in less time, and this makes me more productive and more efficient.

 My framework is not an application in its own right, it is a toolkit for building database applications.
 It allows me to very quickly build components which perform various actions on database tables.
 I have used this framework to build an ERP application which currently has 40 database tables and 2,500 tasks (use cases), and due to the amount of code which I did not have to write I did this at a faster rate than you could possibly achieve with your framework.
 I can produce the same result with less effort, which means that with the same effort I can produce more.
 Productivity is directly related to efficiency, it has nothing to do with improvement.